History of money: Use of metals

 Gold coins began to be minted again in Europe in the 13th century.
 Frederick II is credited with having reintroduced gold coins during the Crusades.
 During the 14th century Europe changed from use of silver in currency to minting of gold.
 Vienna made this change in 1328.

-Metal-based coins had the advantage of carrying their value within the coins themselves – on the other hand, they induced manipulations, such as the clipping of coins to remove some of the precious metal.
-A greater problem was the simultaneous co-existence of gold, silver and copper coins in Europe.
+Metal-based coins had the advantage of carrying their value within the coins themselves.
+On the other hand, they induced manipulations, such as the clipping of coins to remove some of the precious metal.
+A greater problem was the co-existence of gold, silver and copper coins in Europe.
 The exchange rates between the metals varied with supply and demand.
 For instance the gold guinea coin began to rise against the silver crown in England in the 1670s and 1680s.
 Consequently, silver was exported from England in exchange for gold imports.
-The effect was worsened with Asian traders not sharing the European appreciation of gold altogether – gold left Asia and silver left Europe in quantities European observers like Isaac Newton, Master of the Royal Mint observed with unease.
+The effect was worsened with Asian traders not sharing the European appreciation of gold altogether; gold left Asia and silver left Europe in quantities European observers like Isaac Newton, Master of the Royal Mint, observed with unease.

 Stability came when national banks guaranteed to change silver money into gold at a fixed rate; it did, however, not come easily.
 The Bank of England risked a national financial catastrophe in the 1730s when customers demanded their money be changed into gold in a moment of crisis.
 Eventually London's merchants saved the bank and the nation with financial guarantees.

 Another step in the evolution of money was the change from a coin being a unit of weight to being a unit of value.
-A distinction could be made between its commodity value and its specie value.
+A distinction could be made between its commodity value and its specie value (its value as a coin).
 The difference in these values is seigniorage.